wdyiwdwd/wdyiwdwd.github.io/_pages/cv.md

 Chinese Version
 ======
-The Chinese version of my CV can be <a href="http://sunqinxuan.github.io/files/cv_sqx.pdf">download it here.</a>
+The Chinese version of my CV can be <a href="http://sunqinxuan.github.io/files/cv_sqx.pdf">downloaded here.</a>